 Walk or Bike the Boise River Greenbelt

 Park your bike and stop at the MK Nature Centre, on the Greenbelt route.
-Kids will love to wander the grounds and discover 8-foot long sturgeon and trout in the pond, and learn about beavers, birds, and other wildlife in the Boise area.
+Kids will love to wander the grounds and discover 8-foot long sturgeon and trout in the pond, and learn about beavers, birds, and other state wildlife.
+Note on bike etiquette: Politeness rules along the Greenbelt.
+Riders are advised to give a friendly call out when passing other cyclists on the left.

 Float Down the Boise River